klust/LUMI-EasyBuild-user/easybuild/easyconfigs/c/ccpe/USER.md

     However, it is clear that we are now in an environment where we cannot use what we prepared in the container.

+### Example job script 1: Run the job script itself in the container

 To make writing job scripts easier, some common code has been put in an environment variable that can be executed via the `eval` function of bash.